Daihatsu Move: Sixth generation (LA150; 2014)

-The sixth-generation Move was introduced in Japan in December 2014, along with the third-generation Stella.
+The sixth-generation Move was introduced in Japan on 12 December 2014, along with the third-generation Stella.
 This generation features a lightweight high-rigidity body structure with a reinforced underbody, improved suspension system, and a power mode-switching steering switch that allows drivers to change the control of the engine and CVT at the touch of a button.
 It has a derivative called the Move Canbus.

 Fuel economy is claimed at 31 km/L while turbocharged models (Custom models only) delivering 27.4 km/L.

+In October 2015, the 20th Anniversary Gold Edition SA II was unveiled. based on Custom RS SA II grade, featuring 20th anniversary emblems, gold-painted front grille, door handles, and gold-painted alumunium wheels.

+In August 2017, the Move get a minor facelift.
+The grade lineup has been simplified, with the Move now offering five grades: L, L "SA III", X, X "SA III", and X Turbo SA III, while the Custom offered three grades: X, X Limited SA III.

-The sixth-generation Move was discontinued in June 2023 along with several other Daihatsu models, amidst the scandal involving rigged safety tests at Daihatsu.
+The sixth-generation Move was discontinued on 29 June 2023 along with several other Daihatsu models, amidst the scandal involving rigged safety tests at Daihatsu.